ivan-magda/blog-amplifier/README.md

 | `APIFY_TOKEN is not set` | Set it in `.env`. |
 | `Failed to spawn claude` | Install the `claude` CLI and run `/login`. |
 | `record` reports no approved rows | Set `decision` to `approve` in the CSV first. |

-## Using this with Claude Code

-A packed skill lives at `.claude/skills/blog-amplifier/`.
-Open this repo in Claude Code and it loads the skill, so the agent knows the workflow and the query gotchas without rereading the source.